dreadnought147/dreadnought147/README.md

-# Hi there 👋 I'm Banele Mkhize, this is my code grimoire, would like to think im still a bronze, working my way to silver level
+# Hi there 👋 I'm Banele Mkhize, this is my code grimoire

 Final-year Computer Science student with a passion for systems thinking and building practical solutions that solve real-world problems.
 I love leveraging technology to create meaningful impact, especially in **proptech** and **fintech** spaces.